Deployment

 Change the password of Wazuh users

-To improve security, you can change the default password of the Wazuh users.
-There are two types of Wazuh users:
+Improve security by changing default passwords for Wazuh users.
+There are two categories of Wazuh users:

 Wazuh indexer users